Bananenpro/hbank-api/README.md

 ## Description

-The REST API for the H-Bank application.
+The API for the H-Bank application.

 ## Setup